davisjam/davisjam.github.io/_pages/join-lab.md

 ### Going beyond the minimum

-Beyond this general know-how, you will need to develop topic-specific skills.
+Beyond this general know-how, you will need to develop topic-specific skills as you engage in research.
 It is my job to point out the knowledge you need to acquire, but your job to develop it.
 I will not lecture you.
 For example: